Jawaid Khaliq

 Jawaid Khaliq, MBE (born 30 July 1970), is a British former professional boxer who competed from 1997 to 2004.
 A dual Pakistan national, he became the first British Asian boxing world champion, winning the lightly-regarded IBO welterweight title in 2001 and defending it seven times before retiring three years later.
 He also held multiple regional championships, including the Commonwealth welterweight title in 2000.

 Personal life

+Khaliq was born to Pakistani parents in Meadows, Nottingham on 30 July 1970.
 Khaliq took up boxing at the age of 16.
 Within a short span of time, he went on to win the Amateur Boxing Association of England championships and fought for England.
 Whilst boxing, Khaliq also worked as a taxi driver to support his family and initially went back to the trade after retirement, later using it to fund his Boxing Academy.
 He achieved an MBE for his service to his community.

 Professional career

 Khaliq made his boxing debut at the age of 27 in 1997.
 Initially, he started taking fights on short notice, taking his second fight on a day's notice, and his third fight on two days' notice.